0x62797465/0x62797465.github.io/_posts/2025-07-28-ELF Capsule.md

 comments: false
 ---

-This was a riscv64 kernel with a VM from UIUCTF.
-I almost solved it, but the CTF ended before I had the chance to finish.
+In this writeup I analyze a riscv64 kernel that contains a VM and a process executed in userland.
+This process utilizes invalid reads/writes in order to trigger the VM.
+I construct a disassembler and instruction logger, disassemble the userland program's VM calls, decompile the checks to python, and transcribe them into z3 constraints.

 ---